 The gospel is the story of Jesus Christ proclaimed in the performative mode of unconditional promise.
-What this means practically for the preacher is this: each week, through prayer, study, and meditation on the appointed biblical text, he must find a way, under the guidance of the Spirit, to proclaim the text as good news, as glad tidings that liberates his hearers for the kingdom rather than as law that accuses, enslaves, and destroys.
+What this means practically for the preacher is this: each week, through prayer, study, and meditation on the appointed biblical text, he must find a way to proclaim the text as good news, as glad tidings that liberates his hearers for the kingdom rather than as law that accuses, enslaves, and destroys.
 The preacher is charged not just to inform his hearers about God and instruct them in the moral and ascetical life.
-First and foremost he is charged to speak a word of grace that changes their lives by relating them—in all of their concrete fears, tragedies, failures, sins, and hopes—to the ultimate triumph of Jesus Christ.
-The preacher must always promise his hearers the final future.
-A proper homily is thus simultaneously eschatological and existential address—a living word that liberates from guilt, evokes hope, and opens fresh possibilities for love and life.
+First and foremost he is charged to change their lives by gathering their fears, tragedies, failures, sins, and hopes into the ultimate triumph of Jesus Christ.
+The preacher enacts the final future.
+The gospel is simultaneously eschatological and existential address—a living word that liberates from guilt, evokes hope, and opens fresh possibilities for love and life.
 A proper homily, in other words, bestows the Holy Spirit.

 I have insisted in this series that the gospel is unconditional promise.
 So far my readers have not pushed me too hard on this, yet I detect a measure of anxiety.
 Exactly how unconditional is unconditional?
 Surely we must respond to God’s love, must we not?
 Love must be freely accepted if a free and mutual relationship is to be established, right?
 For Orthodox, Catholics, and Arminian Protestants, the freedom of the human person to accept or reject God is decisive and ultimate.
 In the words of Paul Evdokimov: “God can do everything, except constrain us to love him.”
-It would appear, then, that here we have finally reached a limit, an authentic salvific proviso.
+It would appear, then, that here we have finally reached a limit.
 How can the risen Jesus promise us that we are destined for his kingdom, when we are free to reject him?
-Given human freedom, the “gospel” can only, therefore, be a qualified promise.
-To each gospel announcement we need to append the clause “… if you believe, repent, and persevere.”
-Hence it’s not really really good news at all.
-In the final analysis the “gospel” thus is sheer obligation and demand.
+Given human freedom, the “gospel” can only, therefore, be a qualified promise: “… if you believe, repent, and persevere.”
+Hence not really really good news at all.
 God has done his part; now it’s up to us to do ours.
-The burden of our ultimate salvation rests fully upon our shoulders: if we want to be saved, we must repent of our sins, ask God to forgive us, love him in return, commit ourselves to ascetical discipline, follow the moral precepts, and not be caught dead in mortal sin.
+The burden of our salvation rests upon our shoulders: if we want to be saved, we must repent of our sins, ask God to forgive us, love him in return, commit ourselves to ascetical discipline, follow the moral precepts, and not be caught dead in mortal sin.

 It is descriptively true that together faith, repentance, love, sanctity form the one essential condition for salvific communion with the Holy Trinity.
 We must be made fit for heaven.
 But consider how this will inevitably be heard by our congregations if we preach this condition as the evangel of the resurrection—gospel becomes law!
 As we have seen, nomistic preaching of this kind only reinforces the power of “the law of sin and death” over our people and ourselves.
 Yet preachers do it all the time, and then they wonder why their sermons bear so little spiritual fruit.